Dolph Lundgren: 1996 to 2009: subsequent films and directorial efforts

+2010–present: return to prominence and current projects

 In 2010, Lundgren made a guest star appearance on the TV series Chuck in the fourth-season premiere episode, "Chuck Versus the Anniversary", as Russian spy Marco, with references to Rocky IVs Ivan Drago.
-He then played a drug-addled assassin in the ensemble action film The Expendables.
-It was his first American theatrically released film since 1995.
-The film is about a group of elite mercenaries, tasked with a mission to overthrow a Latin American dictator.
+He then played a drug-addled assassin in the ensemble action film The Expendables, in a cast which includes popular action stars such as Stallone, Jason Statham, Jet Li, and Randy Couture as a group of elite mercenaries, tasked with a mission to overthrow a Latin American dictator.
 It was described by Lundgren as "an old-school, kick-ass action movie where people are fighting with knives and shooting at each other."
-Film production began on 3 March 2009, with a budget of $82 million.
-Filming commenced 25 days later in Rio de Janeiro and other locations in Brazil, and later in Louisiana.
-The film received mixed reviews from critics but was very successful commercially, opening at number one at the box office in the United States, the United Kingdom, China and India.
+The film received mixed reviews from critics but was very successful commercially, opening at number one at the box office in the United States, the United Kingdom China and India.

 Lundgren was one of three hosts for the 2010 Melodifestivalen, where the Swedish contribution to the Eurovision Song Contest is selected.
 In the first installation on 6 February, Lundgren co-hosted the competition together with comedian Christine Meltzer and performer Måns Zelmerlöw.
 Lundgren's appearance was hailed by critics and audience, particularly his rendition of Elvis Presley's "A Little Less Conversation".

 Lundgren played the lead role in Uwe Boll's In the Name of the King 2: Two Worlds, and had supporting roles in Jonas Åkerlund's Small Apartments and a thriller called Stash House.
 Principal photography for Universal Soldier: Day of Reckoning began on 9 May 2011 in Louisiana, and filming wrapped on One in the Chamber (co-starring Cuba Gooding Jr.) around the same time.
 The Expendables 2 entered principal photography in late September/early October 2011, with Lundgren reprising his role as Gunner Jensen.
 Filming wrapped in January 2012, and it was released by Lionsgate on 17 August later that year.

 In 2013, Lundgren starred alongside Steve Austin in The Package.
 Directed by Jesse Johnson, principal photography wrapped in March 2012, and the film was released on 9 February 2013.
 For a direct-to-DVD film, The Package was not a financial success.
 In its first week of release, the film debuted at no. 81; grossing $1,469 at the domestic box office.
 He starred in a number of other films later that year, including Legendary, Battle of the Damned, Ambushed, and Blood of Redemption.